 X.4.1 CN Instance and NW Slice Selection

 RAN selects AMF based on a Temp ID or assistance information provided by the UE over RRC.
+Prior to this, RAN has obtained the information about supported slices in each AMF.